- Ditch your car for an evening gastronomy tour (by foot) in Lisbon's cobbled streets

 In the evening, you'll dine at one of the best Fado restaurants in Lisbon for traditional Portuguese cuisine interspersed with authentic singing and music.

 Your next stop will be the Cabo da Roca, the westernmost point of Portugal and mainland Europe.
 Enjoy the gorgeous views across the Atlantic Ocean as waves crash onto the shore.
-On the return trip to Lisbon, you will have time to appreciate the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family, and nowadays an excellent spot for surfing.
+On the return trip to Lisbon, you will have time to appreciate the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family and an excellent spot for surfing nowadays.
 You'll also be able to visit the luxury entertainment town of Estoril, known for its casino (the largest in Europe) and attractive gardens.

 Chat with a local specialist who can help organize your trip.